Permanent Reservoir Monitoring

 Front-end engineering design (FEED), 4D feasibility modeling, and advanced survey planning are the first steps in every PGS Optoseis project.
 We endeavor to understand the reservoir and its development over the production cycle before the first receiver is built, in order to optimize cost-benefit and PRM performance.

 Survey design and feasibility studies are conducted using Nucleus® modeling software.
-The Nucleus toolbox includes state-of-the-art modeling approaches ranging from ray-tracing and illumination modeling, to iterative visco-elastic full waveform modeling in up to three dimensions.
+The Nucleus toolbox includes state-of-the-art modeling approaches ranging from ray-tracing and illumination modeling to iterative visco-elastic full waveform modeling in up to three dimensions.

 Full wavefield finite difference modeling using Nucleus simulates the detectability of weak 4D responses

 A successful PRM project depends on more than monitoring.
-PGS OptoSeis comes with the PGS advantage of world class HSEQ, financial stability, global presence, and marine operations experience.
+PGS OptoSeis comes with the PGS advantage of world-class HSEQ, financial stability, global presence, and marine operations experience.
 PGS has helped define international standards and best practices for marine installation of PRM systems.

 Our full-service installation solutions are designed to guarantee not only system performance but also maximum data value long after the first shot.
-The significantly lower operational cost of repeat surveys over a PGS OptoSeis installation quickly makes better economic sense than 4D alternatives such as OBC, nodes, and towed streamers.
+The significantly lower operational cost of repeat surveys offered by a PGS OptoSeis installation quickly makes better economic sense than 4D alternatives such as OBC, nodes, and towed streamers.
 Various funding models are possible to suit your project.

 From installation to decommissioning, over the entire operational life of the installation, the global PGS OptoSeis field services team offers 24/7 offshore support.

 PGS source steering techniques allow dynamic lateral source correction of more than ± 30m, assuring the highest level of repeatability.
-High-density 4D acquisition was pioneered by PGS, and ensures redundancy of shot and receiver pairs during 4D binning and survey matching.
+High-density 4D acquisition was pioneered by PGS.
+It ensures redundancy of shot and receiver pairs during 4D binning and survey matching.
 Nucleus source modeling is used to optimize source output for full-azimuth coverage.
 Collectively, these technologies allow optimum control over source positioning, improving uptime and sail line repeatability.

-Fluid-induced seismicity provides valuable information for hazard monitoring and assessment, as well as geo-mechanical dynamic reservoir characterization.
+Fluid-induced seismicity provides valuable information for hazard monitoring and assessment, as well as geomechanical, dynamic reservoir characterization.
 Real-time monitoring and analysis can provide direct feedback to reservoir management when it is most needed.